How to block text messages

 How to block spam texts on an iPhone

-Looking to block specific numbers of your iOS 16 phone?
+Looking to block specific numbers on your iOS iPhone?
 It’s easier than you might think; just follow the steps below:

-1. Open the settings menu and tap Messages
+1. Open the settings menu and tap Apps, and then Messages

-2. If you’d like to only accept messages from people you know, make sure Filter Unknown Senders is enabled
+2. If you’d like to only accept messages from people you know, scroll down to Filter Unknown Senders and toggle it on.
+How to block messages from unknown senders on iPhone

-3. Return to the settings menu but this time, choose Phone
+3. Return to the settings menu, but this time, choose Apps and then Phone

-4. Activate Silence Unknown Callers to block calls from unknown numbers.
-You may also have a Silence Junk Callers option; if so, turn that on as well
+4. Scroll down to Silence Unknown Callers, tap it, and toggle it on to block calls from unknown numbers.
+You may also see a Silence Junk Callers option; if so, turn that on as well.

-Select Blocked Contacts and tap Add New, then enter the number you’d like to block.
-To unblock someone, click Edit then the red minus symbol
+5. Return to the Phone menu, select Blocked Contacts, and tap Add New, then enter the number you’d like to block.
+To unblock someone, click Edit, then tap the red minus symbol.
+How to block unknown callers in iPhone.

 How to block text messages directly through your carrier